malimccalla/boris-bikes/README.md

 As a member of the public,
 So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available.

+As a maintainer of the system,
+So that I can control the distribution of bikes,
+I'd like docking stations not to accept more bikes than their capacity.
 ```

 | Object          | Messages         |